mhamzah4585/dtools/README.md

 This will install the repo to `~/.local/share/devtools` and run the `make install` command to build and install the script to your local bin directory (usually `~/.local/bin`).

+This will also install the tab completions to your `~./bashrc`, so be sure to `source ~/.bashrc` to enable the completions.

 Just run `dtools --help` to get started!

 ---